⇲ Christian Martyrs in the Roman Empire

 We see an amazing picture in front of us.
 Emperors, rulers and judges in injustice and cruelty were unable to overcome the innocent Christians who, without any weapons were able to withstand and overcome.
 The rulers, with their raised voices and beastly violence, went after those who opposed their doctrine.
 Yet the Christians, weak yet strong, peaceful but steadfast, with amazing patience, with wondrous endurance and in complete humility and strong faith stood up to them.
 They frustrated the kings and rulers after they failed to subdue them.

 So many of our martyrs had only one answer, which was ‘I am Christian – I am a free man and a slave to Christ Jesus’.
 They hated the glory of this world, considering the shame of Christ of more value than all the treasures of the world.
-There are examples of mothers who loved Christ more than her children and all they had, we see children following the martyrs crying, ‘I am a Christian’ the way their mothers taught them from the time they could speak.
+There are examples of mothers who loved Christ more than their children and all they had, we see children following the martyrs crying, ‘I am a Christian’ the way their mothers taught them from the time they could speak.

 Our martyrs are so many; whom only God can count them.
-They began with the Apostles, and included princes, nobles, rulers, captains, soldiers, bishops, priests, deacons, monks, nuns, children, boys and girls, mothers, youth, farmers, slaves, philosophers, scientists, magicians, and pagans.
+They began with the Apostles and included princes, nobles, rulers, captains, soldiers, bishops, priests, deacons, monks, nuns, children, boys and girls, mothers, youth, farmers, slaves, philosophers, scientists, magicians, and pagans.

 Evaluating Martyrdom